Within walking distance of your site:

 Step foot onto Canada’s oldest National Historic Site and one of the most hotly contested pieces of land on the entire continent at Fort Anne.
 For centuries, a succession of Scottish, French, First Nations and English settlers clashed over this prize on the banks of Nova Scotia’s Annapolis River.
 Today, you can walk the earthen walls, explore the 1797 Officers’ Quarters Museum and soak up centuries of Canadian history.

-cultivated grounds offer a retreat from the hectic pace of everyday life.
-In a beautiful setting overlooking a tidal river valley, the prize winning Historic Gardens is a premiere Nova Scotia attraction showcasing gardening methods, designs and materials representing more than four hundred years of local history.
+Fifteen acres of cultivated grounds offer a retreat from the hectic pace of everyday life.
+In a beautiful setting overlooking a tidal river valley, the prize-winning Historic Gardens is a premiere Nova Scotia attraction showcasing gardening methods, designs and materials representing more than four hundred years of local history.

 |Port Royal National Historic Site